Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Discussion and Conclusion

-Now, returning to the question posed in the article title, we argue that statistical methods are far from obsolete.
+Now, returning to the question posed in the article title, we argue that statistical methods are still very relevant for inference problems, even in the age of deep-learning and AI.
 Instead, they provide complementary strengths to neural network approaches, particularly in scenarios with limited amount of data and in scenarios that demand interpretability, robustness, and reliable uncertainty quantification.
+Our findings in this study are consistent with the long-standing belief that classical statistical or mechanistic models typically outperform neural networks when the model structure is well-specified and accurately reflects the underlying data-generating process.
+Nevertheless, despite these advantages, there has been a noticeable surge in the popularity of PINN in recent literature, often at the expense of more classical statistical or Bayesian methods such as MAGI, even in cases where the limitations of PINNs are evident.
 We believe future research that integrates the complementary strengths of statistical methods like MAGI with neural network innovations holds the promise of significantly advancing the field of computational modeling in the era of AI.